tillbiskup/evedata/docs/architecture.rst

   As for axes without encoder, the RBV does not change after the axis has arrived at its position, additionally reading these axes RBVs would not make sense, as this would suggest real values.

+* Sorting non-monotonic positions in eveH5 datasets

+  Due to the (intrinsic) way the engine handles scans, position counts can be non-monotonic (`#4562 <https://redmine.ahf.ptb.de/issues/4562>`_, `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_).
+However, this will usually be a problem for the analysis.
+Therefore, positions need to be sorted monotonically, and this is done during data import.

 Array channels